Water-Melon/Melon/docs/book/en/json.md

 typedef int (*mln_json_array_iterator_t)(mln_json_t *, void *);
 ```

-Description: Traverse each element in the array `j`, and use `it` to process the array elements. `data` is user-defined data, which will be passed in when `it` is called.
+Description: Iterate over each element in the array `j`, invoking `it` for each element. `data` is user-defined data passed to `it`.

-Return value
+Return value:

-- `0` - Success
+- `0` - on success
-- `non-zero` - Failed or other meaning.
-Any `non-zero` value returned by `it` will interrupt the traversal of the array
+- Non-zero - Failure or early termination.
+Any non-zero value returned by `it` stops the iteration.